Olympiad Exam for Class 9

 1. INTRODUCTION TO AI

-AI in marketing is already prevalent, and you probably interact with AI on a daily basis.
+AI in marketing is already widespread, and you probably interact with AI on a daily basis.
 Here are some ways you interact with artificial intelligence:

 1. Search engines like Google use AI (algorithms like Rankbrain) to determine the most appropriate result for a search.